 Internal Pipe Coating

-The internal coating of pipes increases their resistance to corrosion, enhances their flow, and reduces the creation of deposits.
+The internal pipe coating increases their resistance to corrosion, enhances their flow, and reduces the creation of deposits.
 There are a variety of interior coatings for pipes, including Fusion Bonded Epoxy (FBE) Coating and Glass flake Coatings.

 Partially polymerized oils, including waxes and silicas, as well as dirt, can be found in oil and gas fluids.
 Solid particles include sodium chloride, potassium chloride, other salts, carbonates, sulfates, and other dissolved substances.